In the thick of it…

 Here are the slides from last class for your reference:

-Each of you is starting the process of discovery and invention for this thesis project.
-And some of you have some notion of what you would like to do, you might have some elements “in the can.”
-But you are all still apprehending the significance and shape of your project.
+With the exception of Erik & Giselle, each of you is starting the process of “discovery and invention” at this stage.
+Some of you have a clear notion of what you would like to do, and you might even have some elements “in the can.”
+But you are all still apprehending certain dimensions of your MA thesis (more conversation on this to come next week).

 For our Next Meeting